AriFordsham/GHCWiki/commentary/compiler/code-layout.md

 code right after the check.

-This isn't much but it allows us to take advantage of things like likelihood information so it opens GHC op to new optimizations.
+This isn't much but it allows us to take advantage of things like likelihood information so it opens GHC up to new optimizations.